-Some Common Misconceptions About Grief and Loss
+Our Common Misconceptions About Grief and Loss

 Grief is something that touches each of us, and when it does, it affects us very powerfully.
 Yet we don't seem to know much about grief, so when it happens to us or to someone else we don't really know how it is going to affect us or what to do, nor do we know how to help others.
 Perhaps to examine some common misconceptions of grief and loss will be useful, and help us to help others.

 The first five of these misconceptions are drawn from Walsh's ‘Grief and Loss' and having an understanding of them can help us know what to expect about the grieving process.
 It can also guide us in helping a grieving person.

 Misconception 1: Time heals all wounds